offlegacy/.github/profile/README.md

 Open-source Development Club in South Korea 🇰🇷

-A non-profit organization that fosters open-source culture in Korea and develops and researches open-source software that is suitable for the Korean industry.
+A non-profit organization that fosters open-source culture in Korea, develops and researches open-source software that is suitable for the Korean industry.